 Your video needs to be unique, original content that sells your skills.
 You might want to watch examples of other applications to inspire you, but just be sure you don't copy them outright.
 It’ll be obvious if you’re reading from a plagiarized script and your personality won’t be able to shine through.

 You don't want to be on film reading from a bit of paper, but preparation is still key to a good video cover letter.
-Make a note of the key points you want to cover and practice speaking them out loud a few times before you press record.
+Make a note of the key points you want to cover and practise speaking them out loud a few times before you press record.

 The more your practice, the more relaxed you will be — so don’t be scared to spend an hour or so prepping.
 If you find you keep slipping up halfway through, it’s okay to break the video into two chunks and edit them together later.